madgeraccoon/Dominae-2/readme.md

 `chaps` in message: Novelty; causes a Centipeetle response

+`...` Other novelty commands may appear in the bot's config from time to time, as the bot is largely an experimental project.

 ## Disabled commands
 Some commands from Dominae were disabled due to being Dominae-specific remote commands.
 These commands have no manuals or documentations, so enable and configure them at your own risk!
 To enable a disabled command, remove it from the triple apostrophe and remove its entry from the list of disabled commands (line ~196 at last revision).